.jpg)

 Participation in the regulatory and legislative process is critical for the success of democracy.
 Look for opportunities to participate in government decision making.
 Talk to or write to your Representatives and Senators about bills and apply for NOAA Advisory Council positions.

-During the 118th Congress more than 732 bills were introduced in the House of Representatives (H.R.) and the Senate (S.), that dealt with ocean management.
-Four bills became law and are listed below.
-The implementation of these laws may be in question under the current administration.
+During the 119th Congress 364 bills were introduced in the House of Representatives (H.R.) and the Senate (S.), that dealt with ocean management.

 Acidification